rastogiachyut/shortnerAndDictionary/README.md

 - The hashing is relatively simple and collisions are simply handled by extending the buckets, better techniques can be used if the type of keys or use of dictionary are known.
+- The get function returns a object of type element, element has two attributes, value and timestamp.
+It also prints these values.